Meatza with Artichokes and Sun-Dried Tomatoes

 - ¼ cup torn fresh basil, or to taste

-- Preheat oven to 350°F (190°C).
-Assure there is a rack in the center position of the oven.
-Line a large baking sheet with baking parchment.
+- Place a rack in the center position of the oven.
+Preheat oven to 350°F (180°C).
+Line a large baking sheet with parchment paper.

-- Heat 1 tablespoon olive oil in a saucepan over low heat; cook garlic in hot oil until soft, about 1 minute.
+- Heat 1 tablespoon extra-virgin olive oil in a saucepan over low heat; cook garlic in hot oil until soft, about 1 minute.
 Stir tomato puree and Italian seasoning together with the garlic.
-Increase heat to medium-low and bring sauce to a simmer; cook, stirring occasionally, for about 20 minutes.
+Increase heat to medium-low and bring sauce to a simmer; cook, stirring occasionally, until tomato sauce flavors have combined, about 20 minutes.

-- While the sauce simmers, heat 1 tablespoon olive oil in a small skillet over medium heat.
+- Heat 1 tablespoon olive oil in a small skillet over medium heat.
 Fry the onion slices in hot oil until soft, 3 to 4 minutes.

 - Bake on the center rack in the preheated oven until the beef is completely browned, about 15 minutes.
-Drain excess fat from the base.
+Drain excess fat.

 - Spoon a generous layer of tomato sauce onto the base.
-Arrange the mozzarella slices, sautéed onion, sundried tomato, artichoke hearts, and olives onto the sauce layer.
+Arrange mozzarella slices, sautéed onion, sun-dried tomato, artichoke hearts, and olives onto the sauce layer.

 - Bake meatza in the oven until the beef is no longer pink in the center and the cheese is completely melted, about 12 to 15 minutes more.
 Garnish with fresh basil to serve!